Generation Z in the United States: Religious tendencies

-Although Christianity remains the single most popular religion in the United States, secularism has been growing thanks to Millennials and Generation Z. According to the Pew Research Center's Religious Landscape Study published in 2025, among adults born between 2000 and 2006, only about a quarter prayed daily or attended religious service at least once a month.
-Approximately two fifths were religiously unaffiliated.
+Although Christianity remains the single most popular religion in the United States, secularism has been growing thanks to Millennials and Generation Z. Among adults born between 2000 and 2006, only about a quarter prayed daily or attended religious service at least once a month.
+About twenty-nine percent were religiously unaffiliated.
 Americans who came of age during the 2020s were much more likely to have been raised in secular households.
 About three quarters of those who grew up in such an environment continued to be irreligious.
 Among those raised in highly religious households, just under a third still attended religious services regularly or thought of religion as important in their lives.
 While a slight majority of American teenagers attending public schools wore religious symbols and attire, they were much less likely to pray before lunch or a sport event, invite their peers to join a religious club, and to read religious texts outside of class.
 Girls were more likely to discuss religion with their friends than boys.

 Members of Generation Z were more likely to start questioning their parents' religions before the age of 18 than previous cohorts and those who have left typically did not return.
-Much of the decline of religion in the United States is due to people born after 1990 leaving their family's faiths.
-Moreover, a majority of Generation Z disagreed that it was necessary to raise children in a religious household, and only a minority deemed religion to be an important part of their lives.
+Much of the decline of religion in the United States is due to people born after 1990 leaving their families' faiths.
+Young adults born in the 2000s rarely become Christian after being raised in a non-Christian household.
+A majority of Generation Z disagreed that it was necessary to raise children in a religious household, and only a minority deemed religion to be an important part of their lives.
 On the other hand, the Pew Research Center found the gap in spirituality among the old and the young to be more modest.